Preparing your pet for fireworks season

 Fireworks are a common phobia for pets as they often find the loud, unpredictable noise and bright displays of light very frightening.
 Even a seemingly confident pet can tremble and drool at the unfamiliar sounds.

-Preparation is all-important if dogs are to get through fire-works or thunderstorms with the minimum amount of fear and stress:
+Preparation is all-important if dogs are to get through fireworks with the minimum amount of fear and stress:

 First you need to make a special place where your dog can get away from the sounds he fears.
 Most dogs will already have a favourite room to go to, in which case all you need to do is modify this place to make it even more suitable as a bolt hole.